-Alison Hawkins is the Vice President of Communications at the Financial Services Roundtable where she oversees media and communications on both the strategic and operational levels.
+Alison Hawkins is the Senior Vice President of Communications at the Financial Services Roundtable where she oversees media and communications on both the strategic and operational levels.
 Hawkins oversaw press operations in several battleground states for Governor Mitt Romney in the 2012 presidential election and previously served as a Presidential Appointee Press Secretary at the Department of Veterans Affairs.
 She joined FSR from The Philanthropy Roundtable where she headed external affairs and also has worked on the communications staff of Senator Mike Crapo (R-ID) and as a press secretary in the U.S. House.
 Hawkins is a proud native of Idaho.

 Audrey Abshire, Project Manager, supports fTLD Registry Services by engaging fTLD’s registrars and vendors, conducting research, analyzing information, preparing reports, handling information requests and maintaining a variety of databases.
 Before joining fTLD, Audrey worked as a strategic senior sales associate at Cvent, a leading cloud-based event management platform, where she was responsible for establishing new and repeat business opportunities for advertising-based software sales, as well as providing strategic consult on corporate marketing initiatives for enterprise clientele within Cvent’s three hotel network websites.
 She also brings extensive knowledge and experience in event management, as well has hospitality sales.
 Audrey is a 2012 graduate of the College of Charleston with dual BS Degrees in Business Administration as well as hospitality sales.